Organ-on-Chip Market

 -

-In September 2023, CN Bio Innovations Ltd (UK) and LifeNet Health LifeSciences (US) partnered to provide validated human cells for CN Bio's Organ-on-a-Chip systems.
+In September 2023, CN Bio Innovations Ltd (UK) partnered with LifeNet Health LifeSciences (US) to provide validated human cells for CN Bio’s Organ-on-a-Chip systems.
+The partnership enhances biological accuracy and supports innovation in drug discovery, toxicology testing, and personalized medicine.

 -